 A letter of intent is required for all permanent financing sources.
-The Authority will underwrite the first mortgage debt at the lesser of an interest rate of six and a half percent (61⁄2%) percent (6%) or the rate provided in the lender letter, if less.
+The Authority will underwrite the first mortgage debt at the lesser of six and a half percent $(6\frac{1}{2}\%)$ or the rate provided in the lender letter.
 The letter must clearly state the term of the permanent loan, the amortization period, how the interest rate will be indexed, the current rate at the time of the letter, the anticipated principal amount of the loan, and the lien position.
 All permanent loans must have a term of at least eighteen (18) years.
 No balloon payment may be due prior to eighteen (18) years after conversion to permanent loan.
 All permanent loans are required to amortize so that debt service on such loans is paid in equal installments over a period of twenty (20) years or longer.
 Any permanent loan represented as having an amortization period less than twenty (20) years will be underwritten by Authority staff with a minimum twenty (20) year amortization with 240 equal monthly debt service payments.
-No balloon payment may be due for at least eighteen (18) years after the conversion to permanent loan.
 Should a proposal fail to meet other underwriting guidelines resulting from projecting a minimum twenty (20) year amortization, the proposal may be disqualified.
 All cash flow loans will be considered additional deferred developer fee and will be included for purposes of the 50% deferral limit.